- Admissions & Aid

 This procedure is NOT a housing application, but a request for accessibility-related housing accommodations only.
 You must also comply with Residence Life housing applications, guidelines, forms, and deadlines to apply for campus housing

 If you are seeking housing accommodations, please make your request via the Student Accessibility Services Accommodation Application (PDF).
 Determinations are based on the documentation and information received.
 An application that is incomplete or received after the deadline may result in a housing assignment that does not meet your needs.

 Factors given consideration for special housing requests:

 Please note: Private room accommodations are rare.
 We make every attempt to find reasonable accommodations for those conditions that are covered under the ADA.

 Once a determination is made regarding a housing accommodation, written notification will be sent to you.
-You should review the notification and sign it and return it to the Student Accessibility Services Coordinator.
-If you are approved for housing accommodations, you must meet with the Student Accessibility Coordinator annually to renew your request.
+You should review the notification and sign it and return it to the Director of Accessibility Services.
+If you are approved for housing accommodations, you must meet with the Director of Accessibility Services annually to renew your request.

 Gwynedd Mercy University does not discriminate on the basis of race, age, national origin, religion, sex or disability in the administration of its educational, admission, scholarship or loan policies.